eait-itig/dhcping/README.md

 command line.
 Any valid looking reply (even if it is a NAK) is enough to make the test succeed.

-The tools is intended to be used as the backend to a check command in `relayd(8)` so you can create a highly available DHCP service.
+The tool is intended to be used as the backend to a check command in `relayd(8)` so you can create a highly available DHCP service.